JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 ## Convert CSV to TFRecords

 `TFRecords` is the preferred file format for TensorFlow.
 These `tfrecords` files take up a lot of space on disk, but they can be easily sharded and processed across machines, and the entire TensorFlow pipeline is optimized with `tfrecords` in mind.
-There are ways to read CSV files directly into Tensorflow, but having a `tfrecords` file on disk is better for reuse.

-To work with `tfrecords` data, you have to first convert your CSV data into the right format, using TensorFlow itself.
-In a nutshell, we have to read in the CSV file one example at a time, and format it as a `tf.train.Example` example, and then print that example to a file on disk.
-Each `tf.train.Example` stores information about the example via so-called `features`, where these `features` can be anything (including the target label!).
-You will store each `Example`'s `features` in a dictionary, where the key should be descriptive as you can see in the following example with the keys `"label"` and `"feats"`.
+To work with `tfrecords` data, you have to first format your CSV data using TensorFlow itself.
+We have to read in the CSV file one example at a time, and format it as a `tf.train.Example` example, and then print that example to a file on disk.
+Each `tf.train.Example` stores information about that particular example via so-called `features`, where these `features` can be anything (including the target label!).
+You will store each `Example`'s `feature` as an item in a dictionary, where the key should be descriptive.
+You can see in the following example I have chosen the keys `"label"` and `"feats"` to be make sure I won't mix them up.

 Below is an example Python script to read in a `.csv` data file and save to a `.tfrecords` file.
 You can find the original version of the following `csv-to-records.py` [here][csv-to-tfrecords].
+There are faster ways to do this (i.e. via parallelization), but I want to give you working code which is as readable as possible.

 ```
 import tensorflow as tf